Summer Farro Salad with Lemon Vinaigrette

 1. In a large bowl, combine all the salad ingredients.

-2. Toss until combined.
-Spoon onto shallow bowls and drizzle with lemon vinaigrette.
-Top with basil, if desired.
+2. Stir until combined.
+Spoon into shallow bowls and drizzle with about 2 tablespoons of lemon vinaigrette.
+Top with fresh mint, basil, or parsley, if desired.

 Recipe Tips, Variations, and Substitutions